bingy007/scRNA-seq/README.md

 # Single-cell RNA-seq tools
-  > Just a collection of tools I used in my analysis, will update depend on my own favor.
+  > Just a collection of tools I used in my analysis, will update depend on my own flavor.
   > And will put some useful knowledge here as well.
 ## Pipelines:
   - Seurat: https://satijalab.org/seurat/index.html